British Standard fuse links

 In a feeder, the fuse may protect a cable and coordinate with downstream devices.
 In a motor starter, the fuse may provide short-circuit protection while overload protection is handled elsewhere.
 In a semiconductor or drive application, the BS88-style fuse may be a high-speed part chosen for low energy let-through.

-That practical variety is the reason this page should sit after the general Types page and before the dedicated HRC page.
+This variety is why BS88 replacement should always begin with the circuit and the holder, not with the amp rating alone.
 BS88 is not a single universal fuse.
 It is a family and standard framework used across several real protection problems.

 BS88 replacement checklist